Tuesday, September 22, 2009

 In the time of David this was the case also.
 David was consecrated king by Samuel, the son of the priest Elkanah.
 Elkanah had 2 wives, Hannah and Peninnah (1 Samuel 1:2).
 We aren't told the identity of Peninnah's first born son, but we can assume that he would have been in line to serve as priest.
 Since Samuel was Elkanah's only son by Hannah, Samuel was a priest as well as a prophet.
 That is why he offered blood sacrifice and burnt offerings.
 But Elkanah's line (through 2 first born sons) was not the only line of priests during David's time.
 There was also the priest Eli, whose 2 sons acted as priests at Shiloh (1 Samuel 1:3) at the time Elkanah served as priest.

-Keep in mind that kinship patterns are highly resistant to change.
-If the kinship pattern of Abraham's people survived Egyptian captivity and deportation to Babylon, it surely continued afterwards.
+Marriage and ascendancy patterns are highly resistant to change.
+If the pattern survived Egyptian captivity and deportation to Babylon, it surely continued afterwards.
 In fact, it appears to have continued to the time of Jesus and then stopped, as if the pattern had fulfilled its purpose once Messiah was born.

-Abraham's people traced bloodline through the mother but social status and occupation was inherited through the father.
-So Joseph was a carpenter like his father.
-This continued to New Testament times as we see in the case of St. Paul who was a tent maker like his father.
+Abraham's people traced bloodline through the mother (as with Jews today), but social status and occupation of the sons was inherited through the father.
+So, Joseph was a carpenter like his father.
+St. Paul was Hebrew because he had a Hebrew mother, and he was a tent maker like his father.

 Jesus was the Son of God, born to "the Woman" according to the ancient expectation (Gen. 3:15).
 Mary was the proper bride for Joseph since she was of a priestly line.
 He too was of a priestly line descending from Judah and Ram, David's ancestors.
 Joseph of Nazareth married the daughter of a priest as did Joseph in Egypt and Moses in Midian.